Leukemia in Children

 Diagnosis of pediatric leukemia is made through a bone marrow aspiration and biopsy.
-This procedure involves the insertion of a needle into the bone marrow space – a hollow area at the center of the bone – and the extraction of bone marrow contents.
+In this procedure, a needle is inserted into the bone marrow space, which is a hollow area at the center of the bone.
+The bone marrow contents are then extracted.

-The contents are then analyzed under a microscope, and a molecular genetic analysis is performed so that if a leukemia is confirmed, doctors can then tailor the treatment approach to the biology of that particular type of leukemia.
+The contents are then analyzed under a microscope, and a molecular genetic analysis is performed.
+This is so that if a leukemia is confirmed, doctors can then tailor the treatment approach to that particular type of leukemia.

 How is pediatric leukemia treated?

 Treatment varies, depending on the severity of the pediatric leukemia.
-The use of chemotherapy is common, and the treatment course generally lasts for 30 to 42 months, beginning more intensely and then shifting to a maintenance phase of therapy.
+The use of chemotherapy is common, and the treatment course generally lasts for 30 to 42 months.
+It begins more intensely and then shifts to a maintenance phase of therapy.

-Because standard chemotherapy injected into the veins often cannot reach the central nervous system, Yale Medicine oncologists (cancer specialists) may also use a spinal tap to deliver the necessary medications.
+Because standard chemotherapy injected into the veins often cannot reach the central nervous system, Yale Medicine cancer specialists may also deliver the necessary medications through the spine.
 A needle is inserted in the base of the spinal canal, allowing chemotherapy to enter directly into the central nervous system.